menglishca/keyin-course-notes/content/fullstack/course-outline.md

 title: Course Outline
 ---
 ## About
-- For a description of the course objectives, and the grading breakdown please see the formal Course Outline found [here](hhttps://keyincollege289.sharepoint.com/sites/FullstasckJavascript-S3Sept.2024-Dec.2024912/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FFullstasckJavascript%2DS3Sept%2E2024%2DDec%2E2024912%2FShared%20Documents%2F1%20%2D%20Getting%20Started%2FFullstack%20Javascript%20%2D%20Course%20Outline%2Epdf&parent=%2Fsites%2FFullstasckJavascript%2DS3Sept%2E2024%2DDec%2E2024912%2FShared%20Documents%2F1%20%2D%20Getting%20Started&p=true&ct=1725452764497&or=Teams%2DHL&ga=1)
+- For a description of the course objectives, and the grading breakdown please see the formal Course Outline found [here](https://keyincollege289.sharepoint.com/:b:/s/FullstasckJavascript-S3Sept.2024-Dec.2024912/EY4SW6c7yTJDo7goAOKK5UABzlUpFDCj6APELFG06YYmRA?e=6M2Y0d)
+- For the late assessment policy per Keyin, please see the document [here](https://keyincollege289.sharepoint.com/:b:/s/FullstasckJavascript-S3Sept.2024-Dec.2024912/EYwpucIvncpDoR94yNj3fOkB0CsE4c0IZ53Kqov0BumSAA?e=7N9ZfR).
 - The "dates" for the QAPs and sprints will remain constant throughout the semester
 - Subjects covered and/or the order in which they're covered may change as the course gets more fleshed out.
 The review at the end is subject to the time we have left after covering all other materials, and it _may_ be dropped if the time doesn't allow for it.